+This course will provide students with a comprehensive introduction to the management of hotels and lodging properties that combines detailed presentations of each department along with a close examination of organizational structure and the interdependent relationship among departments.
 The goal is to give our students complex skills and attitudes that after some practice will allow them to manage a hotel business.
 Students must know and learn the management skills that are necessary for making all kinds of management decisions, at different levels of the management of a hotel.
-Students must be able to make the economic management plan of a hotel and write the monthly reports.
-Students must learn the organisational and executive tasks within a hotel, and also the organisational units, formal and informal relationship systems.
 They should be able to creatively apply in their management decisions the basics of what they learned in other subjects.
 Another goal is the creation and shaping of the management efficiency view of students.